SweetDate-Calendar/sd_protocol/sdip-version-01/sdip.md

-# Headless Calendar Protocol
+# SweetDate Implementation Protocol (SDIP) Version 1.0.0

-This document defines the core protocol for interacting with the Chronopipe headless calendar engine over TCP.
+This document defines the core protocol for interacting with the SweetDate headless calendar engine over TCP.
 It is designed to serve as the canonical reference for building and maintaining language-specific client libraries (e.g. Ruby, JavaScript, Elixir), which communicate with the `cp_tcp` module in the `sd_engine` umbrella app.

 ## Goals